 How can I prepare my middle schooler now to be competitive/accepted?
 Students applying to the Academy must be enrolled in English I and Algebra 1 or Geometry in 8th grade.
 If students do not complete Geometry in 8th grade they must complete in the summer through ACVA.
 Additional recommended coursework includes Computer Science, World Language and Pre-Writing (iNFUSION Summer Experience in the summer before 8th grade).
 Students should maintain good grades and are encouraged engage themselves in their school and community.

 What is the application process for the ASA?
 The application will open each fall with ample time for students to complete and submit.
-Details, dates and a timeline for the ASA will be accessible to students and parents directly on the ASA website (acpsd.net/AikenScholarsAcademy).
+Details, dates and a timeline for the ASA will be accessible to students and parents directly on the ASA website under the Future Scholars tab.

 When will my child be advised of acceptance?
-Applications will open in November, with a submittal deadline in January.
-Applicants will be notified of acceptance as soon as possible (date for Cohort 2 TBD at this time).
+Applications will open in November, with a submittal deadline in late January or early February.
+Applicants will be notified of acceptance prior to Spring Break.

 How will academic scholarships be affected with such a small number of students?
 Although each scholarship opportunity must be researched, state scholarships provide for means of qualification other than class rank.
 Please review the qualification information for Palmetto Fellows Scholarship Program and LIFE Scholarship by following the links here.